Sensible Market Segmentation: Pick a Beach

 Salesforce didn’t try to sell “enterprise software” to “businesses.”
 They sold sales automation to sales teams at small and medium businesses.
 Dominated that beachhead.
 Then expanded.

+Slack didn’t sell “workplace communication” to “companies.”
+They sold it to tech startups, then tech companies, then expanded outward.
 The pattern repeats because the psychology repeats.
 Each segment of Rogers’ curve has distinct motivations, risk profiles, and decision-making criteria.
 The early majority won’t behave like early adopters no matter how much you wish they would.

 Know Your Segments, Win Your Market

-But here’s the leverage point, the thing that makes or breaks crossing the chasm: success depends on how fast you can get one segment to recommend your product within that segment.
+Success depends on how fast you can get one segment to recommend your product within that segment.
+Not across segments.
+Within.

 Then you can pick the next beach to invade.

-This is why Rogers’ diffusion curve combined with Moore’s chasm framework isn’t just theory—it’s the most empirically validated model of market segmentation in tech.
+This is why Rogers’ diffusion curve combined with Moore’s chasm framework isn’t just theory, it’s the most empirically validated model of market segmentation in tech.
 It’s predicted the trajectory of smartphones, social networks, enterprise SaaS, consumer IoT, electric vehicles, and countless other innovations.

+The market doesn’t care about your pitch deck.
+It cares about whether you’re disciplined enough to concentrate force on one beachhead at a time.
 Most founders fail because they try to boil the ocean.
 They pitch to everyone, optimize for no one, and drown in the chasm wondering why the early majority never showed up.

 The ones who win?
 They know exactly which beach they’re taking, exactly why pragmatists in that niche have a compelling reason to buy, and exactly how to turn those early pragmatic converts into the reference-generating engine that pulls in the rest of the segment.